Skip to main content

 (int, int, int) compute_data_size(cell c, int max_cells) impure asm "CDATASIZE";

-A non-quiet version of compute_data_size? that throws a cell overflow exception (8) on failure.
+A strict version of compute_data_size? that throws a cell overflow exception (8) if the computation fails.

 slice_compute_data_size